 Personal Protective Equipment (PPE) is the last line of defense against injuries.
-When it comes to arc flash, PPE is typically needed to protect a worker from electric shock and burns.
+When it comes to arc flash, PPE is necessary to protect workers from electric shock and burns.
+Fortunately, NFPA 70E offers guidance for understanding arc flash PPE and choosing the right gear for the job.

 Arc Flash PPE Overview

-PPE for arc flash includes arc-rated (AR) clothing.
-AR clothing has been tested against exposure to an electric arc, and its AR rating (expressed as a number) represents the amount of incident energy that the clothing is able to block or absorb.
-Older PPE may be marked as flame-resistant (FR), which is not the same.
-All arc-rated equipment is also flame-resistant, but not all flame-resistant equipment is also arc-rated.
+PPE designed to protect against arc flash hazards is called arc-rated (AR) clothing.
+AR clothing has been tested against exposure to an electric arc, and its AR rating (expressed as a number) represents the amount of incident energy the clothing can block or absorb.
+Note that older PPE may be marked as flame-resistant (FR), which is not the same; all arc-rated equipment is also flame-resistant, but not all flame-resistant equipment is also arc-rated.

 None of the clothing worn next to a worker's skin should include materials that may melt, such as nylon or acetate.
-If these materials are exposed to the extreme heat of an arc flash, they can melt onto a worker's skin and stick there, causing extreme burns.
+If these materials are exposed to the extreme heat of an arc flash, they can melt onto a worker's skin and remain, causing extreme burns.
 Natural fibers (such as cotton) are the best choice for these underlayers.

 Determining Appropriate PPE Levels

 Wearing too little PPE can expose a worker to lethal injuries.
-On the other hand, highly protective PPE can be bulky and uncomfortable.
-Over-protection can restrict a worker's vision and movement, increasing the chance of an accident as well as increasing work time and difficulty.
+On the other hand, highly protective PPE can be bulky and uncomfortable, restrict a worker's vision and movement, and increase the chance of an accident.

-NFPA 70E includes two methods that can be used to find the right amount of PPE for a given task on a given set of equipment:
+NFPA 70E offers two methods for finding the right PPE for working on a given set of equipment:

 - Incident Energy Analysis: The expected incident energy of an arc flash is calculated for each piece of equipment, according to its actual installation.
 The incident energy is then used to determine how much protection a worker would need.